Judges 9:14 | Vote for Brambles

 2 Therefore whoever resists the authorities resists what God has appointed, and those who resist will incur judgment.
 Romans 13:2 ESV

 These people that supported and put Abimelech into power must now submit to his rule.
 When he becomes a tyrant and evil King that generation has no say in having him removed.
 In fact in just a few short years they grow tired of his oppressive ways and try to have him removed.
+(Do you want to win power with a man that will kill so many of his own family?
+You get what you deserve)

 22 Abimelech ruled over Israel three years.
 23 And God sent an evil spirit between Abimelech and the leaders of Shechem, and the leaders of Shechem dealt treacherously with Abimelech, Judges 9:22-23 ESV